 This expertise in a variety of areas won her a particularly coveted position with her next posting, sent as a briefing officer to the Palais de la Concorde.
 While she primarily briefed senior officers and officials, she conducted her share of briefings for the President.
 A relatively short, two-year assignment is not unusual for this posting, but Lockhart expressed some dissatisfaction and surprise when transferred.
 The likelihood is that increasing tensions from rogue elements of the Klingon Empire has seen her, with little experience of the Klingons, elbowed out for a different specialist.

-However, her skills in developing and rebuilding intelligence networks has won her a not-inauspicious assignment at Starbase 38, at the gateway to the Delta Quadrant and the increasingly high-profile Barzan Sector.
+However, her skills in developing and rebuilding intelligence networks granted her a not-inauspicious assignment at Starbase 38, at the gateway to the Delta Quadrant and the increasingly high-profile Barzan Sector.
 While the Breen attack saw her work heavily scrutinised for mistakes that may have contributed to Starfleet not foreseeing the strike, Lockhart was cleared of any wrongdoing.
 This potential stain on her reputation was wiped clean with her subsequent selection by Rear Admiral Beckett, Director of Fourth Fleet Intelligence, as one of his personal advisors.